Housing Benefit: help with your rent

 Help if you have a mortgage

-If you own your home, you may be eligible for a Support for Mortgage Interest (SMI) loan.
+If you own your home, you may qualify for a Support for Mortgage Interest (SMI) loan.
 This is help for housing costs, such as interest payments on your mortgage and on certain loans for repairs or improvements to your home.

 An SMI loan is calculated using a standard rate of interest, not your lender’s rate, and is only available to cover interest, not the amount borrowed.
 There is an upper limit on the amount you can claim.